Favourites to qualify their status

 The prices do reflect that, however, and although I wouldn't put anyone off looking at Juventus to win to nil (four clean sheets in their last seven) or the correct score markets, I prefer to keep this simple.

-Ultimately I expect Sevilla to do enough to join Juventus in the final and at around evens that's a scenario worth backing.
+Ultimately I expect Sevilla to do enough to join Juventus in the final - bet365 make that an even money chance which is a price worth taking.